 You can start your search below for ‘haunted places near me’.
 Simply click on the State you wish to browse.
 Below this list of links, we have the 10 most haunted places in America!

 We also now offer ghost tours across the US!
 Find the closest ghost tour to you here.

 America is home to so many haunted locations and scary places to visit!
-There are castles, prisons, hotels, insane asylums, and ships!
+There are castles, prisons, the most haunted hotels, insane asylums, and ships!
 Let’s start your journey now and get right into the top 10 most haunted places in America.

 Please Note: Most of the haunted places are open to the public, though please do check with the location first before you go and always abide by the law.

 This is a unique and incredibly active location where activity has occurred in both the lighthouse and the lighthouse keeper’s house.

 Many Floridians believe it’s the most haunted place in America!
 Reports consist of apparitions, dark shadowy figures, disembodied voices, and unexplained sounds.

 TV’s paranormal show ‘Ghost Hunters’, found several pieces of evidence on their visit in Season 2, but the best footage out of those was a video of a figure leaning over a railing inside the lighthouse.